caaatisgood/macrocosmos-fe-test/README.md

 The important thing is that the code, and the UI, are clean and intuitive to navigate.

 ⏰ Please just bear in mind the time constraints and plan your time accordingly!

+## Use of Copilot / other AI tools

+We're happy for you to use AI tools like GitHub Copilot to help you write code, but please make sure you understand the code you're writing and can explain it to us.

 ## What happens after you finish